vintertown/sdi-doc/docs/ldap/backup-recovery-restore.md

 o: betrayer.com
 ```

-We can restore the exported data with `slapadd -l /data.ldif`
+We can restore the exported data with `slapadd -l /data.ldif` on our b machine.
-This is the file we uploaded
+This is the file we uploaded:

 ```ssh
 dn: dc=betrayer,dc=com